 - The circumference is easily adjusted; simply keep crocheting until your desired length is reached, making sure to end on either Row 3 or Row 5.

-- Instructions are given for the smallest size with larger sizes given in brackets ( ).
+- Instructions are given for the smallest size with larger sizes given in parentheses ( ).

 - Ch 1 at the start of each row does not count as a stitch.